anatappe/MATILDA/README.md

-# MATILDA - Modeling water resources In glacierized catchments
+# MATILDA - Modeling Water Resources in Glacierized Catchments

-The MATILDA model connects the HBV model (Bergström, 1986), a simple hydrological bucket model, which computes runoff and a simple DDM approach to compute the glacier melt.
-It can also be connected to the glacier mass balance model COSIPY (COupled Snow and Ice energy and MAss Balance in Python) to calculate glacier melt instead of the DDM.
-The aim is to generate runoff projections under different climate scenarios and use the results to help planing future water management strategies in the modeled catchments.
+The MATILDA framework combines a simple positive degree-day routine (DDM) for computing glacier melt with the simple hydrological bucket model HBV (Bergström, 1986).
+Optionally, it can also be used with the glacier energy and mass balance model COSIPY (COupled Snow and Ice energy and MAss Balance in Python) instead of or alongside the DDM.
+The aim is to provide an easy-access open-source tool to assess the characteristics of small and medium-sized glacierized catchments and enable useres to estimate their future water resources for different climate change scenarios.
+MATILDA is an ongoing project and therefore a work in progress.

 ## Overview

-MATILDA uses a modified version of the pypdd tool (https://github.com/juseg/pypdd.git) to calculate runoff from the glacier(s) with a simple DegreeDayModel approach and a modified version of the LHMP tool (https://github.com/hydrogo/LHMP.git) which translates the HBV model into python.
-It can run on input data from COSIPY, the translation of the COSIMA model into python (https://github.com/cryotools/cosipy.git), and use the COSIPY output to simulate glacier melt instead of the DDM.
-The output is then combined and analyzed.
-The Nash-Sutcliffe efficiency coefficient is calculated to evaluate the predictive skills of the model and several plots are generated to give an overview of the data.
+In the basic setup, MATILDA uses a modified version of the pypdd tool (https://github.com/juseg/pypdd.git) to calculate runoff from the glacier(s) with a simple positive degree-day model approach and a modified version of the LHMP tool (https://github.com/hydrogo/LHMP.git).
+Alternatively, the glacial melt can be calculated using COSIPY (https://github.com/cryotools/cosipy.git) while when using both glacier routines a comparison is provided.
+The comprehensive output contains the modeled time series for various components of the water balance, basic statistics of these variables, the Nash-Sutcliffe efficiency coefficient to evaluate the predictive skills of the model, and several plots of in- and output data.

 ![](MATILDA_overview.png)